Data-Science-for-Linguists/Discourse-Analysis-ART-Corpus/final_report.md

 NAT4-raw.txt specifically contained 2 files, which I separated into [NAT4-raw.txt and NAT5-raw.txt.](https://render.githubusercontent.com/view/ipynb?commit=1e1745a4d0843db171a796d80b11785629c48e1e&enc_url=68747470733a2f2f7261772e67697468756275736572636f6e74656e742e636f6d2f446174612d536369656e63652d666f722d4c696e6775697374732f446973636f757273652d416e616c797369732d4152542d436f727075732f316531373435613464303834336462313731613739366438306231313738353632396334386531652f70726f636573732d6172742d636f727075732e6970796e62&nwo=Data-Science-for-Linguists%2FDiscourse-Analysis-ART-Corpus&path=process-art-corpus.ipynb&repository_id=109528849&repository_type=Repository#Splitting-NAT4-raw.txt-into-2-files)
 The index *NAT4-raw.txt* in the dictionary of raw texts contains the first segement from the original NAT4-raw.txt, and the second segement is under the new key *NAT5-raw.txt.*

-## 4. Reformatting Data
-As previously discussed in the [Section 1.2.1](#Format-of-the-Australian-Radio-Talkback-Corpus-Raw-Files), each speaker is given a unique ID for within their file.
-However, those identifiers do not allow for cross-file analyses.

-### 4.1 Method 1 (Lists)
-When I first began working with the Australian Radio Talkback Corpus, my methods were flawed.
-I began with a list of all lines of text, which I called [ART_lines](http://localhost:8888/notebooks/previous_code/reformatting_raw_files.ipynb#Creating-lists-for-data), where I append each line of data directly from the files.
-In the following cells, I created for loops that found gender, speaker, speaker type, utterance number, and filename for each line and appended those values to new lists.

-While the lists were equal lengths, the rows did not line up across lists, and my data format was unreliable.
-I also found many transcription errors and had to modify each list individually to correct the issues.
-I then decided that a dictionary would be a more effective, efficient, and reliable method for storing my data.

-### 4.2 Method 2 (Dictionary)
-My second attempt involved first appending all the texts into a dictionary, which I called [rawtext_dict](https://render.githubusercontent.com/view/ipynb?commit=552c6aba66aee9b5949eb72b98891cbe82573aa5&enc_url=68747470733a2f2f7261772e67697468756275736572636f6e74656e742e636f6d2f446174612d536369656e63652d666f722d4c696e6775697374732f446973636f757273652d416e616c797369732d4152542d436f727075732f353532633661626136366165653962353934396562373262393838393163626538323537336161352f70726f636573732d6172742d636f727075732e6970796e62&nwo=Data-Science-for-Linguists%2FDiscourse-Analysis-ART-Corpus&path=process-art-corpus.ipynb&repository_id=109528849&repository_type=Repository#Getting-the-Texts), where the keys were the filenames and the values were the texts.
-This allowed me to fix transcription errors in the texts themselves instead of working in lists of fragmented data.

 ## Distribution of Speakers by Type and Gender